DPGAlliance/dpg-resources/docs/platform-independence/README.md

 <br />

 In December 2020, Mapbox GL JS moved from a 3-Clause BSD license to a proprietary Mapbox Terms of Service.

+> **If your solution depends on Mapbox GL JS, consider using an open source alternative such as MapLibre GL JS [BSD 3-Clause].**

 </details>